-When a sign request is triggered from a file in Box, or that is uploaded to Box via Box Sign, Box prepares the document as a PDF.
-This PDF document then goes through the sign workflow.
+When a Sign request is triggered from a file in Box, or a file is uploaded to Box via Box Sign, Box prepares the document as a PDF.
+This PDF document then goes through the Sign workflow.

-These PDF documents within the Box Sign workflow are always stored in Box regardless of whether the workflow is completed or is in progress.
+These PDF documents within the Box Sign workflow are always stored in Box, whether the workflow is completed or is in progress.
 The content within the Box Sign workflow is always protected in the same way as your other Box content.

-After all recipients sign the document, Box unlocks the original document, and creates the signed copy as a PDF with a digital certificate, and generates a unique hash from this PDF so that any changes made to the document after the signing process is closed can be detected by comparing hash codes.
+After all recipients sign the document, Box creates the signed copy as a PDF with a digital certificate, and generates a unique hash from this PDF.
+Any changes made to the document after the signing process is closed can be detected by comparing hash codes.